outlandishideas/social-monitor/README.md

 Currently there are also some parameters required in the `parameters.yml` that is used for the Symfony container.

 To configure these, copy the `parameters.dist.yml` to `parameters.yml` and edit the database parameters to match your local settings.
-Some values should be copied from the dev/prod environment
+Some values should be copied from the dev/prod environment.

+Symfony's services are defined in services.yml in the root directory of the project.